succinctlabs/op-succinct/book/getting-started/l2-output-oracle.md

 Inside the `contracts` folder there is a file called `opsuccinctl2ooconfig.json` that contains the parameters for the deployment.
 The parameters are automatically set based on your RPC's and the owner of your contract is determined by the private key you set in the `.env` file.

+#### Optional Advanced Parameters

 Advanced users can set parameters manually in `opsuccinctl2ooconfig.json`, but the defaults are recommended.

-#### Advanced Parameters
+Skip this section if you want to use the defaults.

 | Parameter | Description |
 |-----------|-------------|